A New Determination of the (Z,A) Dependence of Coherent Muon-to-Electron Conversion: Review of existing literature

 Many nuclei, especially those with protons or neutrons far from a closed shell, are non-spherical, having permanent quadrupole or higher multipole shapes.
-The question addressed herein is what is the effect of these deformations on the calculation of $\mu \rightarrow e$ conversion rates?
-The $\mu$ to $e$ conversion occurs primarily from the 1$S$ state, so one can calculate conversion rates using only the radial Dirac equation with an equivalent spherically symmetric charge (or neutron) distribution.
-However, characterizing the average over non-spherical distributions with a derived $rms$ radius does not account for the effective smearing at the outer edge of a nucleus due to, for example, a quadrupole deformation.
+We address the effect of these deformations on the calculation of $\mu \rightarrow e$ conversion rates.
+The conversion $\mu \rightarrow e$ occurs primarily from the 1$S$ state, so conversion rates can be calculated using only the radial Dirac equation with an equivalent spherically symmetric charge (or neutron) distribution.
+However, characterizing the average over non-spherical distributions with a derived $rms$ radius does not account for the effective smearing at the outer edge of a nucleus due, for example, to a quadrupole deformation.

 The effective nuclear charge or neutron distribution skin thickness enters into the evaluation of the CLFV matrix elements.
 The relative importance of the skin thickness in determining the matrix element depends on the atomic number ({\it c.f.} $N/Z$) and the quadrupole deformation.
 We calculate the CLFV matrix elements using a Dirac equation with spherical symmetry, the angular integration accounting for the effect of the quadrupole deformation, whether oblate or prolate.
 This produces an effect largely concentrated at the nuclear surface, increasing the effective skin thickness of the charge distribution.
 The $N/Z$ ratio increases with atomic number; the excess neutrons producing a ``neutron skin'', a larger effective skin thickness for the neutrons, as well as effects on the charge distribution, {\it e.g.} isotope shifts in electronic or muonic atom spectra.
 These effects are further modulated by both proton and neutron shell structure, particularly around magic number closed shells.